Distribution Regression with Sample Selection, with an Application to Wage Decompositions in the UK: Local Gaussian Representation and Sample Selection

 \subsection{Local Gaussian Representation of a Joint Distribution}

-We start by characterizing a local Gaussian representation (LGR) of the joint distribution of two random variables that is convenient to provide a new view of the identification problem with sample selection and motivate our modeling choices later.
+Our first result shows that any joint distribution of two random variables has a local Gaussian representation (LGR).
+This is a useful representation for econometric analysis, because it naturally nests the joint normal distribution and rich semi-parametric models that allow for nonparametric marginal distributions-- with much more room to spare.
+Indeed, we shall use the LGR to provide a new view of the identification problem with sample selection and motivate our modeling choices later.

 Let $Y^*$ and $D^*$ be two random variables with joint cumulative distribution function (CDF) $F_{Y^*,D^*}$ and marginal CDFs $F_{Y^*}$ and $F_{D^*}$.
 We label these variables with asterisks because they will be latent variables when we introduce sample selection.
-Our first result shows that $F_{Y^*,D^*}$ can be represented via a standard bivariate normal distribution at a point and with a correlation parameter that depend on the evaluation point $(y,d)$.